History of South India

-The history of southern India covers a span of over four thousand years during which the region saw the rise and fall of a number of dynasties and empires.
+The history of southern India covers a span of over four thousand years, during which the region saw the rise and fall of a number of dynasties and empires.

 The period of known history of southern India begins with the Iron Age (c.
-1200 BCE to 200 BCE), Sangam period (c.
-600 BCE to 300 CE) and Medieval south India until the 15th century CE.
-Dynasties of Chera, Chola, Pandyan, Travancore, Cochin, Zamorin, Kolathunadu, Chalukya, Pallava, Satavahana, Rashtrakuta, Kakatiya, Reddy dynasty, Seuna (Yadava) dynasty, Vijayanagara and Hoysala were at their peak during various periods of history.
-These dynasties constantly fought amongst each other and against external forces when northern armies invaded southern India.
+1200 BCE – 200 BCE), Sangam period (c.
+600 BCE – 300 CE) and Medieval southern India until the 15th century CE.
+Dynasties of Chera, Chola, Pandyan, Pallava, Travancore, Cochin, Zamorin, Kolathunadu, Chalukya, Satavahana, Rashtrakuta, Western Ganga, Kakatiya, Hoysala, Seuna, Bhonsle, Gaekwad, Scindia, Holkar, Patwardhan, Sangama, Saluva, Tuluva, Aravidu and Bahmani were at their peak during various periods of history.

-Vijayanagara empire rose in response to the Muslim intervention and covered the most of southern India and acted as a bulwark against Mughal expansion into the south.
-When the European powers arrived during the 16th and 18th century CE, the southern kingdoms, most notably Tipu Sultan's Kingdom of Mysore, resisted the new threats, and many parts eventually succumbed to British occupation.
-The British created the Madras Presidency which acted as an administrative centre for the rest of South India, with them being princely states.
-After Indian independence South India was linguistically divided into the states of Andhra Pradesh, Tamil Nadu, Karnataka, Telangana and Kerala.
+The Vijayanagara Empire rose in response to the Islamic intervention and covered most of southern India.
+It acted as a bulwark against the Deccan Sultanate and Mughal expansion into the south.
+When the European powers arrived during the 16th and 18th centuries CE, the southern kingdoms, most notably Tipu Sultan's Kingdom of Mysore, resisted the new threats, but many parts eventually succumbed to British conquest.
+The British created the Madras Presidency which acted as an administrative centre for the rest of southern India, with them being princely states.
+After Indian independence, southern India was linguistically divided into the states of Andhra Pradesh, Tamil Nadu, Karnataka, Telangana and Kerala.

-Prehistoric period to Iron age
+Prehistoric period to Iron Age

 South India remained in the Mesolithic until 2500 BCE.
 Microlith production is attested for the period 6000 to 3000 BCE.
 The Neolithic period lasted from 2500 BCE to 1000 BCE, followed by the Iron Age, characterized by megalithic burials.
-Comparative excavations carried out in Adichanallur in Tirunelveli district and in Northern India have provided evidence of a southward migration of the Megalithic culture.
-The Krishna Tungabhadra valley was also a place for Megalithic culture in South India.
+Comparative excavations carried out in Adichanallur in the Tirunelveli district and in northern India have provided evidence of a southward migration of the Megalithic culture.
+The Krishna Tungabhadra valley was also a place for Megalithic culture in South India.Archaeologists have discovered iron objects at six sites in Tamil Nadu, dating back to 2,953–3,345 BCE, or between 5,000 and 5,400 years old, which suggest that an Iron Age might have begun in Tamil Nadu.

 Beginning of Iron Age

-The earliest Iron Age sites in South India date from c.
-1200 to 200 BCE and some of sites are contemporary to Sangam period.
+The earliest Iron Age sites in southern India date from c.
+1200 to 200 BCE, and some of the sites are contemporary with the Sangam period.

-Hallur in Karnataka and Adichanallur in Tamil Nadu are notable iron Age sites of ancient southern India.
+Hallur in Karnataka and Adichanallur in Tamil Nadu are notable Iron Age sites of ancient southern India.

 Ancient period

-Evidence in the forms of documents and inscriptions do not appear often in the history of ancient South India.
+Evidence in the form of documents and inscriptions do not appear often in the history of ancient southern India.
 Although there are signs that the history dates back to several centuries BCE, we only have an authentic archaeological evidence from the early centuries of the common era.
 Until about 600 BC, literature composed to the north of the Vindhyas do not display any cognizance of the region to the south.
 During the reign of Ashoka (c.
 268–232 BCE) the three Tamil dynasties of Chola, Chera and Pandya were ruling the south.